Code-Institute-Submissions/azimny86-K-Fit_JuneResub/README.md

 Video with interviews with coaches and fighters are taken from Youtube of K-fit Dojo __[K-Fit Dojo](https://www.youtube.com/channel/UCLbXSqImkuPfYEdYyjJwRDw)__.

-All of the pictures and interviews are taken with the permission of owner and Head Coch of K-Fit Dojo.
+All of the pictures and interviews are taken with the permission of the owner and Head Coch of K-Fit Dojo.